awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/including-scte-35-markers.md

 By default, the service removes SCTE\-35 markers from the output, and therefore doesn't include SCTE\-35 information in HLS manifests or do ad avail blanking\.

 **Note**
-AWS Elemental MediaConvert does not process information from input manifests\.
+MediaConvert does not process information from input manifests\.